DefElement/DefElement/pages/adding-an-implementation.md

   and not contain any special characters.
 * `name` gives the name of the implementation as it will appear in text.
 * `url` gives the URL of the git repository of the inplementation.
 * `install` gives the pip command to install the implementation.
+Note that this can be omitted if the `pypi_name` decorator is used.

 For simplefem, these variables are set to the following values.
 In general, it is preferable for the install to be done from PyPI rather than via git, but as simplefem is merely an example library